Iran squirms over Rushdie attack, praising knifeman but denying role

 Iran appeared to want it both ways, denying any responsibility for the attack while at the same time celebrating it.
 While Iranian officials have been restrained, Iranian media outlets tightly controlled by the regime lavished praise on the attacker, and declared that Mr Rushdie got what he deserved.

-As Mr Rushdie clung to life over the weekend, one government newspaper referred to the attack as the "devil’s neck under the sword” while another said that the assailant’s “hand should be showered with kisses.”
+As Mr Rushdie clung to life over the weekend, one government newspaper referred to the attack as the “devil’s neck under the sword” while another said that the assailant’s “hand should be showered with kisses”.

-Iran’s Press TV aired an Iranian commentator describing Mr Rushdie as “a Western tool to vilify Islam.”
+Iran’s Press TV aired an Iranian commentator describing Mr Rushdie as “a Western tool to vilify Islam”.

-Mohammad Marandi, an American-born Iranian operative close to the supreme leader, described Mr Rushdie as a writer who “spouts endless contempt for Islam and Muslims” in a tweet and suggested that the attack was a false-flag meant to derail the nucelar talks.
+Mohammad Marandi, an American-born Iranian operative close to the supreme leader, described Mr Rushdie as a writer who “spouts endless contempt for Islam and Muslims” in a tweet and suggested that the attack was a false-flag meant to derail the nuclear talks.

 “I won’t be shedding tears,” he wrote.

-The outpouring of hatred toward Mr Rushdie, prompted US Secretary of State Antony Blinken’s condemnation.
+The outpouring of hatred toward Mr Rushdie, prompted US secretary of state Antony Blinken’s condemnation.

 “Iranian state institutions have incited violence against Rushdie for generations, and state-affiliated media recently gloated about the attempt on his life,” he said in a press release.
 “This is despicable.”

-Mr Rushdie has been a target of Iranian leaders and religious institutions for years, and there remains a £3 million bounty on his head, forcing the British-American author into hiding for a decade.
+Mr Rushdie has been a target of Iranian leaders and religious institutions for years, and there remains a £3m bounty on his head, forcing the British-American author into hiding for a decade.

 Under the reformist government of President Mohammad Khatami, Iran in 1998 announced it would not carry out the edict or encourage others to do so.
 But over the decades the fatwa against Mr Rushdie has become one of the foundational myths of the Islamic Republic

-Khomenei’s successor, Ayatollah Ali Khamenei, upheld the fatwa in 2017, and sent a tweet supporting it in 2019.
+Mr Khomeini’s successor as supreme leader, Ayatollah Ali Khamenei, upheld the fatwa in 2017, and sent a tweet supporting it in 2019.

 Mr Kanani on Monday said Mr Rushdie himself was responsible for the attack for insulting the sensibilities of 1.5 billion Muslims with his writing.

-“The validation of the fatwa by Khanmenei and some charities that are regime linked, shows that Iran’s responsibility doesn’t go back to 1989 but is quite current,” said Ali Fathollah-Nejad, an expert on Iran at the American Council on Germany.
+“The validation of the fatwa by Khamenei and some charities that are regime linked, shows that Iran’s responsibility doesn’t go back to 1989 but is quite current,” said Ali Fathollah-Nejad, an expert on Iran at the American Council on Germany (ACG).
 “It is clear at the very least that the attack was inspired by the Islamic Republic.”

-“Satanic Verses,” is a surrealistic 1988 novel inspired in part by the story of the Prophet Mohammad and the birth of Islam.
-In it, a delusional character appears to recall that a figure other than God inserted some of the passages contained in the Koran, which Muslims consider a holy text.
+“Satanic Verses,” is a surrealistic novel inspired in part by the story of the prophet Mohammad and the birth of Islam.
+In it, a delusional character appears to recall that a figure other than God inserted some of the passages contained in the Quran, which Muslims consider a holy text.

-Conflating fiction with theology, some in the Muslim world interpreted the novel as arguing that certain passages in the Koran were dictated by the devil.
+Conflating fiction with theology, some in the Muslim world interpreted the novel as arguing that certain passages in the Quran were dictated by the devil.
 Upon its publication,. demonstrations erupted throughout the Middle East and South Asia.
 Thousands of protesters burned copies of the book in the United Kingdom

 Facing domestic political pressures following the sacrifices and hardships of the recently concluded Iran-Iraq war, Tehran jumped on the anti-Rushdie bandwagon with the fatwa in what some saw as an attempt to unify the country and take a leadership role in the Muslim world.

-“The Khomeni fatwa was an attempt by the Islamic Republic to lay claim to the issue,” said Mr Fathollah-Nejad.
+“The Khomeini fatwa was an attempt by the Islamic Republic to lay claim to the issue,” said Mr Fathollah-Nejad.
 “There was a global appeal to this brand of Islamic extremism.”

-Iran has also been accused of targeting numerous dissidents and officials abroad, including journalist Masih Alinejad in New York City and former US National Security Adviser John Bolton.
+Iran has also been accused of targeting numerous dissidents and officials abroad, including journalist Masih Alinejad in New York City and former US national security adviser John Bolton.

 But experts doubt Tehran’s clandestine services were behind the Rushdie attack.
 While Iran has lately been bold about its targets abroad, Mr Rushdie has been low on Tehran’s priority list, with officials and media rarely speaking about him.

-“In recent years, Iranians carried out many attacks abroad, but no attack against Rushdie,” said Mustafa Caner, an Iran specialist at Sakarya University in Turkey, where Iran has allegedly targeted numerous dissidents with assassinations and kidnappings. “
+“In recent years, Iranians carried out many attacks abroad, but no attack against Rushdie,” said Mustafa Caner, an Iran specialist at Sakarya University in Turkey, where Iran has allegedly targeted numerous dissidents with assassinations and kidnappings.”

 “It’s extremely unlikely that Iranian intelligence was behind this attack just at the time when the nuclear deal was coming to a close,” he said.
 “The Rushdie case just has not been that popular.”